 Can red light therapy damage skin?

-No, it doesn’t use UV rays.
-At recommended doses, it’s safe and non-invasive.
+It doesn't use UV rays.
+At recommended doses, it's considered safe and non-invasive.

 How often should I use it to see results?

-Most people use it 3–5 times per week for 10–20 minutes per session.
-Results usually build over weeks.
+Most users find 3–5 sessions per week for 10–20 minutes each to be a reasonable starting point.
+Results tend to build over weeks.

 Is it better than traditional medicine?